-Continue to look after your tattoo once healed.
-Once healed, keep your tattoo well protected from the sun and ensure you continue to moisturize the area regularly.
-Healthy skin means a healthy looking tattoo.
+Continue to look after your tattoo.
+Once healed, keep your tattoo well protected from the sun and ensure you continue to moisturise the area regularly.
+Healthy skin means a healthy–looking tattoo.

 To reduce the risk of your piercing becoming infected, good hygiene is important.

-Always wash your hands and dry them thoroughly with a clean towel or kitchen roll before touching the area around the piercing.
+Always wash your hands and dry them thoroughly with a clean towel or paper towel before touching the area around the piercing.